OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       Flyweights can also used to advantage in the implementation of the :term:`bintree` and :term:`PR quadtree`.

+   folding method
+      In :term:`hashing`, an approach to implementing a :term:`hash function`.
+      Most typically used when the key is a string, the folding method breaks the string into pieces (perhaps each letter is a piece, or a small series of letters is a piece), converts the letter(s) to an integer value (typically by using its underlying encoding value), and summing up the pieces.

+   forest
+      A collection of one or more :term:`trees <tree>`.

    free block
       A block of unused space in a :term:`memory pool`.